Australian Design Rules

-Vehicles configured in accordance with the regulations of countries other than Australia are generally barred from import to Australia unless they are brought into compliance with applicable ADRs and the conversion work is inspected and certified by an authorised compliance engineer.
+Vehicles not built to comply with the ADRs are generally barred from import to Australia unless they are brought into compliance with applicable ADRs and the conversion work is inspected and certified by an authorised compliance engineer.

 As of 2024, the standards are the Third Edition ADRs, introduced in July 1989.
 Since 1 July 2021, they have been administered by The Department of Infrastructure, Transport, Regional Development, Communications and the Arts under the Road Vehicle Standards Act 2018 (RVSA).
 From July 1989 until 1 July 2021, they were administered by the department under the Motor Vehicle Standards Act 1989 (MVSA).

-According to Business Spectator climate reporter Tristan Edis, as of early 2014 Australia's emissions standards as specified in the ADRs lagged behind those of most developed countries, and Australia was one of only a few major economies without fuel economy standards applying to cars.

 Development

 The First Edition ADRs were only distributed for discussion and were not adopted as a legally binding set of Standards under either National or State/Territory law.
 The Second Edition ADRs came into effect on 1 January 1969 and were selectively applied under State/Territory law.
 They only applied to vehicles manufactured from 1 January 1969 onwards.
 The Third Edition ADRs became effective from 1 July 1988.
 In a transition period between 1 July 1988 and July 1989, the Second Edition ADRs were increasingly superseded by the Third Edition ADRs.
 They were made National Standards by 1 September 1989.

-The Third Edition ADRs were initially a combination of active Second Edition ADRs and amendments made in the interim after they were first published.
+The Third Edition ADRs were initially a combination of active Second Edition ADRs, amendments made in the interim after they were first published, and requirements for aspects not requiringf complex tests (such as vehicle length) imposed by State and Territory governments as in-use requirements (collectively collated into the Consolidated Draft Regulations).
 Amendments were made to ensure relevance, and new ADRs were added to cover new developments in road vehicle manufacturing and technology.

 The application of ADRs for vehicles manufactured up until July 1989 is the responsibility of the State and Territory governments.